maths/stack-web/website_files/WebsiteDocs/WebsiteUpdates.md

 <ul>
     <li>A <a href="https://github.com/" target="_blank">GitHub account</a></li>
-    <li>A code editor; there are plenty of free and/or open source editors online, a popular choice is <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (VSCode)</li>
+    <li>A code editor; there are plenty of free and / or open source editors online, a popular choice is <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> (VSCode)</li>
-    <li>A GitHub GUI; there are also plenty of choices, a popular choice is <a href="https://desktop.github.com/" target="_blank">GitHub Desktop</a>, and some code editors, eg VSCode, include git integration.</li>
+    <li>A GitHub GUI; there are also plenty of choices, a popular choice is <a href="https://desktop.github.com/" target="_blank">GitHub Desktop</a>, and some code editors, e.g. VSCode, include git integration</li>
 </ul>

 This guide is based on using VSCode for code editing and GitHub management.
-However, other GitHub GUIs can be used in similar ways.
+However, other combinations of code editors and GitHub GUIs can be used in similar ways.
 To set up VSCode you can see <a href="https://code.visualstudio.com/docs/sourcecontrol/github" target="_blank">this guide</a> or follow the steps below.

 <ol>
     <li>Create a GitHub account</li>